Wu Chien-pao: Early political career and support for environmentalism

+Alleged gang ties and gambling

 Wu drew continuous attention for alleged ties to gangs.
 In March 2004, police alleged that Wu bet on the Taiwan Capitalization Weighted Stock Index, and won NT$50 million.
 He reportedly promised NT$18 million of the total to Chang Chao-lin of the Four Seas Gang if Chang helped Wu collect his winnings.
 Wu only received NT$6 million, and supposedly asked other gang members to pursue Chang.
 In March 2005, the Tainan District Prosecutors' Office sought Wu and Lee Chuan-fu for questioning.
 The pair were suspected of earning NT$1 billion in profit via Wu's Fu-hsin Company, which had begun dredging sand from the Tsengwen River in 2004.
 In the midst of the Tsengwen River case, Wu ran for reelection as Tainan County Council speaker and won in March 2006.
 The Tainan District Court heard charges against Wu, ruling in August 2008 that he was not guilty.
 Upon appeal, the Taiwan High Court ruled in May 2011 that Wu was guilty, extending his sentence to 42 months.

 In 2007, the Tainan District Prosecutors' Office began investigating Wu for gambling on Chinese Professional Baseball League (CPBL) games.
 He contested the legislative elections held in January 2008, losing to Lee Chun-yee.
 In April of that year, the prison sentence in another gambling case against Wu relating to gambling houses in operation between 2004 and 2005 was commuted to a fine.
 Wu's CPBL gambling case continued with his indictment in August 2008 by prosecutors in Tainan.
 Further questioning of Wu undertaken in 2010 by Banqiao-based prosecutors established a link to the CPBL's 2009 gambling scandal.
 Wu was indicted by the Banqiao District Prosecutor's Office in February 2010.
 The New York Times reported in October 2016 that Wu would order players to be beaten if they refused to participate in match fixing.
 Following the Banqiao indictment, the Kuomintang expelled Wu.
 The party ordered affiliated Tainan city councillors to vote for themselves during the 2010 speakership election to keep Wu out of the office.
 He lost the office to Democratic Progressive Party candidate Lai Mei-hui by nine votes, 30–21.
 Ten Tainan City Council members were later expelled from the Kuomintang for not following the party's directive.